OpenRiskNet/workshop/OntologyWorkshop/scholia.md

 ---

-Before we jump to the excersize, first a few pointers.
+Before we jump to the exercise, first a few pointers.
-Scholia is an graphical user interface that visualizes data from the Wikidata knowledgebase.
+Scholia is a graphical user interface that visualizes data from the Wikidata knowledgebase.
-Wikidata is a project under the umbreally of Wikimedia Foundation and therefore a sister project of Wikipedia [[0](https://www.biorxiv.org/content/10.1101/799684v1)].
+Wikidata is a project under the umbreally of the Wikimedia Foundation and therefore a sister project of Wikipedia [[0](https://www.biorxiv.org/content/10.1101/799684v1)].
-Scholia uses a web technologies to visualize the results queried from Wikidata with the SPARQL query language [[1](https://riojournal.com/article/35820/)].
+Scholia uses web technologies to visualize the results queried from Wikidata with the SPARQL query language [[1](https://riojournal.com/article/35820/)].

-Like in the previous excersize, we start with an ontology code for `JRCNM01101a`: `ENM_9000086`.
+Like in the previous exercise, we start with an ontology code for `JRCNM01101a`: `ENM_9000086`.

 ## Searching in Scholia